IBM/UQ360/uq360/data/banking_data/README.md

 ## Download instructions

 In order to use the Bank Marketing dataset with UQ360, please follow the following directions to download the datafiles and convert into csv files.

+Download the bank-additional.zip under uq360/data/banking_data/

+Now, uncompress the files into the same directory.
+The final directory structure should look like the below

+UQ360
+-uq360
+--data
+---banking_data
+----bank-additional
+-----banking-additional.csv
+-----banking-additional-full.csv
+----bank-additional.zip